devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Benefits:

 - Consistent provider versions across every machine and CI runner that runs `init`
-- Repeatable deployments — the same provider binary, byte for byte, every time
+- Repeatable deployments, the same provider binary, byte for byte, every time
 - Protection against a compromised or altered provider package (checksum verification)

 It should generally be committed to version control, the same way a `package-lock.json` or `Gemfile.lock` would be.

-**Do not confuse this with Terraform state** — this is one of the exam's favorite pairs to test, and one of the pairs I most often see confused by engineers new to Terraform:
+**Do not confuse this with Terraform state.** This is one of the exam's favorite pairs to test, and one of the pairs I most often see confused by engineers new to Terraform:

 ```text
 .terraform.lock.hcl  →  provider dependency information (safe, non-sensitive, commit it)